gulsaraNajimova/blogapi/README.md

 This project uses PostreSQL's tsvector and tsquery type which is used for searching through a collection of natural-language documents to locate those that best match a query.
 The tsvector type represents a document in a form optimized for text search; the tsquery type similarly represents a text query.
-The weights used for this project were (listed as from most important ot least important):
+The weights used for this project were (listed from most important ot least important):

 1. Title - "A"
 2. Author - "B"